maryi/CSCW-Project/Project report/ReportDocument.md

 Conole, G., Dyke, M., Oliver, M., & Seale, J. (2004).
 Mapping pedagogy and tools for effective learning design.
 Computers & Education, 43(1), 17-33.

 Dudezert.
 A., Gurkan, A., Karoui, M. (2010).
 Virtual Team Collaboration: A Review of Literature and Perspectives.
 Proceedings of the Sixteenth Americas Conference on Information Systems, Lima, Peru; August 12-15, 2010, 2010, Lima, Peru.

+Johansen, R. (1988).
+Groupware: Computer support for business teams.
+The Free Press.
+New York, NY.

 Lee, C. P., & Paine, D. (2015).
 From The Matrix to a Model of Coordinated Action (MoCA): A Conceptual Framework of and for CSCW.
 In Proceedings of the 18th ACM Conference on Computer Supported Cooperative Work & Social Computing (pp. 179-194).
 ACM.
 Olsen, J. & Olsen, G. (2014).
 How To Make Distance Work Work.
 Interactions, XXI.2 March + April 2014, pg.
 28. Association for Computing Machinery.

 Pea, R. (1993).
 Practices of distributed intelligence and designs for education.
 In Salomon, ed., Distributed cognitions: Psychological and educational considerations.
 Cambridge University Press.